Elastomer

 Rubber-like solids with elastic properties are called elastomers.
 Polymer chains are held together in these materials by relatively weak intermolecular bonds, which permit the polymers to stretch in response to macroscopic stresses.

 Elastomers are usually thermosets (requiring vulcanization) but may also be thermoplastic (see thermoplastic elastomer).
 The long polymer chains cross-link during curing (i.e., vulcanizing).
 The molecular structure of elastomers can be imagined as a 'spaghetti and meatball' structure, with the meatballs signifying cross-links.
 The elasticity is derived from the ability of the long chains to reconfigure themselves to distribute an applied stress.

-The covalent cross-linkages ensure that the elastomer will return to its original configuration when the stress is removed.
+Unlike metals or rigid crystals where elasticity comes from changing interatomic bond distances (energy elasticity), elastomer elasticity is entropy-driven.
+In an unstressed state, polymer chains assume random coiled configurations (maximum entropy).
+Stretching forces the chains into aligned, ordered states (lower entropy).
+Upon releasing stress, thermal motion restores the random coiled state.

 Examples

 Unsaturated rubbers that can be cured by sulfur vulcanization: